delaford/website/README.md

 ### Caution

 This is NOT needed to run the game locally.
-When Navarra runs locally, it creates a local player.
+When Delaford runs locally, it creates a local player.